visit-dav/visit/src/doc/data_into_visit/Intro.rst

 Point data
 ~~~~~~~~~~

-The point data starts with a single line with the keyword `POINT_DATA` followed by the number of points.
+The point data section starts with a single line with the keyword `POINT_DATA` followed by the number of points.
 The number of points must match the number of points defined by the topology.
 The rest of the point data section is the same as the cell data section.